adrnmlgrto/Numerical-Analysis-Methods/README.md

 # Numerical-Analysis-Methods
+* This repository contains python scripts/programs where it can represent a tabular data for root finding.
-## - Currently under development with methods in finding the roots of a function.
+* Currently under development with methods in finding the roots of a function.
-## - Root Finding Methods include: _Open Methods_, _Bracketing Methods_, etc.
+* Root Finding Methods include: _Open Methods_, _Bracketing Methods_, etc.
-## - Newton-Raphson Method currently not available
+* Newton-Raphson Method currently not available

 * Numerical Methods Include:
   * **_FPI.py_** (Fixed-Point Iteration Method)